Gopesh111/GuardianGate-Lite/README.md

 ## 🧪 Testing the Guardrails

-1. **The Privacy Test:** Type `My secret pin is 1234.
-What is the capital of Japan?` -> Watch the event log scrub the PIN before the LLM sees it.
+1. **The Privacy Test (Zero-Trust Enforcement):** *Input:* `My secret pin is 1234.
+What is the capital of Japan?`
+   *Output:* `The capital of Japan is Tokyo.`

+   *The system guarantees:*
+   - Sensitive values are scrubbed at the edge before upstream routing.
+   - The LLM is strictly shielded and not allowed to infer, mention, or reference redacted context, enforcing true zero-trust output behavior.

-2. **The FinOps Test:** Ask `Who is the CEO of Google?`, then ask `Tell me who leads Google`.
-Watch the cache hit counter increment and bypass the API.
+2. **The FinOps Test (Semantic Caching):** Ask `Who is the CEO of Google?`, then ask `Tell me who leads Google`.
+Watch the cache hit counter increment and bypass the API, saving latency and cost.

-3. **The Chaos Test:** Toggle "Simulate LLM Failure" in the sidebar and watch the proxy gracefully return a System Guardrail error without crashing the main application thread.
+3. **The Chaos Test (Resilience):** Toggle "Simulate LLM Failure" in the sidebar and watch the proxy gracefully return a System Guardrail error without crashing the main application thread.

 ---
 *Built with modern Python async patterns for maximum throughput and reliability.*